 “I tell the managers that hire me I guarantee change and an improved team.
 They have to have the level of awareness to continue the success”

-This is a direct quote from a “change leadership development expert” when I responded to the silliness of blaming the organization and their leaders for not accepting his change and leadership process.
+This was a direct quote from a “change leadership development expert” when I responded to the silliness of blaming the organization and its leaders for not accepting his change and leadership process.

-Then I was in a meeting with another consultant and she was complaining about all the work she does to help companies create strategic plans, but none of them want to do the work.
+Then I was in a meeting with another consultant, and she was complaining about all the work she does to help companies create strategic plans, but none of them want to do the work.
 When I responded, “Maybe your work is not good enough, or it was not what they needed.”
-She offhandedly remarked, “I’ve built a successful company I know what to do and it’s odd that others have to be shown.”
+She offhandedly remarked, “I’ve built a successful company.
+I know what to do, and, oddly, others have to be shown.”

 This made me think.